kmheckel/spyx/docs/introduction.rst

 Intro coming soon!

-In the meantime, check out the examples folder on the GitHub page to see an example workflow.
+In the meantime, check out the examples section to see a worked example of using Spyx on the Spiking Heidelberg Dataset!